-Being your own boss, taking holidays whenever you like, working with some of your favourite brands… I get it – Going freelance sounds like every grad’s dream.
-But getting there requires actually knowing where to start, not to mention the not-so-insignificant matter of irregular income.
+Being your own boss, taking holidays whenever you like, working with some of your favourite brands… I get it – going freelance sounds like every grad’s dream.
+But getting there requires knowing where to start, not to mention the not-so-insignificant matter of irregular income.

 Luckily for you, I’ve been there.
 I started freelancing six months after graduation as a translator and digital content writer.
 A year later, I can count Cosmopolitan and The Independent amongst my feature commissions.
 Here’s what I learned.

 This doesn’t have to mean spending your hard-earned cash slogging it out on unpaid placements in London.
 Brainstorm other ways you could gain professional experience.
 After graduation, I could only afford to move back home to South Wales, so I got a Marketing and Translation internship at a local translation company.
 The placement may not be your dream role, but think of it as a first stepping stone on your freelance journey – They could even end up being your first client!

 Instead of claiming you can ‘do everything’ (which is tempting in the beginning), demonstrate how you can add value to that specific client.
 Think about packaging your skillset as a full service.
 For example, I have digital marketing and translation experience, so now I target Italian and Spanish-speaking brands looking to break into the UK market with exciting digital content.
 Find your niche and run with it.